paveldn/haier-esphome/README.md

 ### hOn

 You can use this component together with a native Haier ESP32 device:
 Newer Haier models using a module called ESP32-for-Haier.
-It is ESP32 single-core board with ESP32-S0WD chip.
+It is an ESP32 single-core board with an ESP32-S0WD chip.
 The module board looks like this:

 **Front:**